python4mpia/python4mpia/plotting/publication.rst

 LaTeX
 -----

-If you don't *need* LaTeX, don't use it (e.g. for specific symbols).
+If you don't *need* LaTeX, don't use it.
 It is slower to plot, and text looks just fine without.
+If you need it, e.g. for symbols, then use it.

 One of the rc parameters available is ``text.usetex``, which allows Matplotlib to use the system LaTeX installation instead of the built-in one.
 The system installation generally produces better results, but is quite slow (it may take several seconds to generate the labels for the plot).
 The parameter can be set in-script with::